lqhuang/typed-settings/docs/guides/cli.rst

 Unions other than :code:`Optional` are also not supported.

+.. _extending-supported-types:

 Extending Supported Types
 =========================

-The type specific keyword arguments for :func:`click.option()` arg generated by a thing called :class:`~typed_settings.cli_utils.TypeArgsMaker`.
+The type specific keyword arguments for :func:`click.option()` or :meth:`argparse.ArgumentParser.add_argument()` are generated by a thing called :class:`~typed_settings.cli_utils.TypeArgsMaker`.
 It is framework agnostic and uses a :class:`~typed_settings.cli_utils.TypeHandler` that actually generates the framework specific arguments for each type.

-For Click, this is the :class:`~typed_settings.click_utils.ClickHandler`.
+For Click, this is the :class:`typed_settings.click_utils.ClickHandler`.
 The easiest way to extend its capabilities is by passing a dict to it that maps types to specialized handler functions.
-The :data:`~typed_settings.click_utils.DEFAULT_TYPES` contain handlers for datetimes and enums.
+The :data:`typed_settings.click_utils.DEFAULT_TYPES` contain handlers for datetimes and enums.

+For Argparse this is analogous the :class:`typed_settings.argparse_utils.ArgparseHandler` and :data:`typed_settings.argparse_utils.DEFAULT_TYPES`.

 .. note::

-   The :class:`~typed_settings.click_utils.ClickHandler` supports so many common types that it was quite hard to come up with an example that makes at least *some* sense …;-)).
+   The :class:`~typed_settings.click_utils.ClickHandler` (and :class:`~typed_settings.argparse_utils.ArgparseHandler`) support so many common types that it was quite hard to come up with an example that makes at least *some* sense …;-)).

+   The example uses Click but it works the same way for Argparse.

 Let's assume you want to add support for a special *dataclass* that represents an RGB color and that you want to use a single command line option for it (like :samp:`--color {R G B}`).

 .. code-block:: python